skupperproject/benchdog/README.md

 Each benchmark has a server container and a client container.
 All tests run with a single server instance.
-The number of client connections can be configured.
-The default is a set with 10 connections, 100 connections, and 500 connections.
+The number of client connections and target throughput can be configured.
+The default is a set with 10 connections, 100 connections, and 500 connections, with each connection running 100 operations per second.

 Sample output: